Trodskovich/NvDrIn/README.md

-# Nvidia Driver Installer Script for openSUSE Tumbleweed
+# Nvidia Driver Installer Script for openSUSE Tumbleweed (The Hard Way)
 This is a Python3 Script To check for latest Nvidia Driver form NVIDIA Website and Download if Latest. and install or update the driver